-The key to perfectly cooked sausages on the grill is to start them in a moist bath of flavorful toppings, slow cooking them to infuse them with flavor and get an even cook, then finishing them off over the hot side to crisp and char them.
+The key to perfectly cooked sausages on the grill is to start them in a moist bath of flavorful toppings, slow-cooking them to infuse them with flavor and get an even cook, then finish them off over the hot side to crisp and char them.

 - Active time: 30 minutes

 - 1 tablespoon (15ml) vegetable oil

 - 1 large onion, finely sliced (about 1 1/2 cups)

 - 1 (28-ounce) can peeled whole tomatoes, drained, broken up by hand into rough chunks

 - 1/4 cup capers, drained and roughly chopped

 - 1/4 cup chopped green or black olives

 - 1/4 cup (7g) chopped cilantro, plus more for serving if desired

 - Kosher salt and freshly ground black pepper